 I recently just checked my email list, last week actually… And to my surprise, I had 300+ subscribers I’ve been neglecting.
 Thus, last week I sent out my first newsletter.
 I’m pretty sure it was hideous (I will get better at those too, okay?!), but I felt a sense of relief because it was another step in the right direction.
 I’ve read plenty of articles from when I first began blogging 4 months ago, up until today, that building your subscribers list should be one of your main priorities.
 Not only do mailing lists allow your readers to keep clicking back and scoping out what’s new with your website, but it also allows you to engage and build a deeper, personalized relationship with your readers.

 What are your favourite and least favourite parts about running a blog?
-Let’s chat!
+Let me know in the comment section below!